AnaSantosOF/AnaSantosOF/README.md

 **`Software Engineer | Security Focus | Java | Spring Boot | Angular | Dev Back-end `**

-Me chamo Ana Santos, tenho 20 anos e sou natural do Rio de Janeiro.
-Estou terminando o bacharelado em Engenharia de Software e sempre concluindo cursos complementares da area.
-Foco em desenvolvimento back-end, utilizando principalmente Java e seu ecossistema (Spring Boot, JPA, etc.).
-Aqui voce vera meus projetos pessoais, aprendizados e contribuição para a comunidade iniciante e intermediaria em Java.
+My name is Ana Santos, I'm 20 years old, and I'm originally from Rio de Janeiro.
+I'm currently finishing my bachelor's degree in Software Engineering while continuously taking complementary courses in the field.
+I specialize in back-end development, primarily using Java and its ecosystem (Spring Boot, JPA, and more).
+Here, you'll find my personal projects, key learnings, and contributions to the beginner and intermediate Java community.

 </p>
     </a>